 Meaning and History

 In choosing a brand identity designer, the band showcases unprecedented consistency.
-Every emblem since 1994 for the band was crafted by the British designer and artist Stanley Donwood (Dan Rickwood).
+Every emblem for the band since 1994 was crafted by the British designer and artist Stanley Donwood (Dan Rickwood).
 Stanley managed to rightly capture the band’s creative spirit and convey it on paper.
-This is likely due to the friendship between the maestro and the frontman, Thom Yorke, that began in university.
-The designer typically plays with the band’s name, but that doesn’t exclude a drastic shift from the original concept, like in 2000 when the band decided to change their musical style.
+This is likely due to the friendship between the maestro and the frontman, Thom Yorke, that began at university.
+The designer typically plays with the band’s name, but that doesn’t rule out a drastic shift from the original concept, as in 2000, when the band decided to change their musical style.

 What is Radiohead?

-A musical ensemble that began performing in 1985 as a private school band in Abingdon-on-Thames and gradually became a band whose albums rank 20th in the 500 Greatest Albums of All Time and top the charts in Billboard 200 and UK Albums Chart.
+A musical ensemble that began performing in 1985 as a private school band in Abingdon-on-Thames and gradually became a band whose albums rank 20th on the 500 Greatest Albums of All Time list and top the Billboard 200 and UK Albums Chart.
 It shifted from rock music to electronic throughout its career, achieving remarkable success in both.

 1992 – 1994